nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-platform-feature-table.md

         version: '1'
 ---

 This page lists the features available on the Nuxeo Platform, either directly in the default distribution (Nuxeo Server) or using addons.
-It provides links to the relevant documentation and indicates if the features are available without any UI (through the REST API), in [Nuxeo JSF UI](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-jsf-ui) or in [Nuxeo Web UI]({{page page='web-ui'}}).
+It provides links to the relevant documentation and indicates if the features are available without any UI (through the REST API) or in [Nuxeo Web UI]({{page page='web-ui'}}).

-{{#> callout type='warning' }}

-The JSF UI addon has been deprecated since Nuxeo Platform LTS 2019 (10.10).
-{{/callout}}

 The tables below use the following notation:
 - &#10003;: Available